Electric Vehicle News Bitesize is now featured in Feedspot Top 40 Electric Vehicle Podcasts.

 - BYD: 143,224 (up 271% year-over-year) or 46% of Tesla’s result

 Currently, all three have high growth potential – Tesla has just opened two new factories (in Germany and Texas), and the Volkswagen Group will gradually resolve parts supply issues and unlock full potential ( Western Europe alone has 300,000 BEV orders) .
 It goes without saying), while BYD aims to reach 600,000 by 2022 (maybe more).

 Subscribe to the Electric Vehicle News Bitesize Podcast on Apple Podcasts, Google Podcasts, Overcast, Deezer, Breaker, Castbox, Pocket Casts, RadioPublic, Stitcher, Amazon Music, Audible, Gaana, Samsung Podcasts, Google News and the Electric Vehicle News Bitesize Alexa Skill.

-For more Articles and Episodes visit Lexus latest electric car borrows a controversial feature from Tesla.
+For more Articles and Episodes visit Mercedes electric car prototype kills main argument for hydrogen cars.